pacphi/reactive-jdbc-demo/README.md

     * Password => `{password}`
     * Database => `{database}`

-    Replace all bracketed valuse above with what you learned from Step 5
+    Replace all bracketed values above with what you learned from Step 5

     Click the `Login` button